 Procedure

 Data for the present study were collected within CCMH which, as mentioned above, is a practice research network of over 600 university and college counseling centers.
 Participating centers collect data locally as part of clinical routine using standardized measures and can elect to contribute their center’s deidentified data to the centralized CCMH repository after securing IRB approval.
 Each year of CCMH data captures a single academic year, spanning from July 1 to June 30 of the following year.
 Four years of CCMH data from two discrete time periods are used in the present study, and centers are included if they contributed data to the repository during all four years.
-The first time period (2013-2015) captures data from before the CCAPS feedback system was implemented, and the second time period (2016-2018) begins one year after the feedback system was released on July 27, 2015.
+The first time period (2013-2015) captures data from before the CCAPS feedback system was implemented on July 27, 2015, and the second time period (2016-2018) begins one year after the feedback system was released.
 This intentional one-year gap accounts for the gradual adoption of the new system over the year following its release.
 While many centers began using the new feedback system as soon as it was made available, others began using it at a later date (e.g. the start of the following semester) after having a chance to train staff in the new system.
-Any centers who had not updated by July 1, 2016 (the start of the next CCMH data year) were excluded.
+Any centers who had not updated to the new system by July 1, 2016 (the start of the next CCMH data year) were excluded.
 This one-year gap also allows for centers to become accustomed to the new system, ensuring that any clinical benefits coinciding with its release are not simply attributable to novelty.

-A dichotomous variable will be created indicating whether a client received treatment before or after the new CCAPS feedback system and accompanying report were released.
+A dichotomous variable will be created indicating whether a client received treatment before or after the new CCAPS feedback system was released.
 These will be referred to as no feedback and feedback conditions.
 It is important to note that these two conditions occurred one after the other temporally, not simultaneously, and clients were not randomized to conditions.
 Although using an archival control has the drawback of not controlling for any effects of time, in comparison to randomizing entire centers to different conditions simultaneously, it has the benefit of each center’s archival data serving as its own control in respect to center policies, types of treatment provided, and characteristics of clients generally seen at the center.
 Approximately 262,000 clients received treatment at 82 centers during these four years, 110,000 in the no feedback condition and 152,000 in the feedback condition.

 Measures